Church of St. John the Baptist, Molenbeek: Art Deco church (1930–1932)

 The project for the new church was entrusted to the architect Joseph Diongre.
-The Art Deco building, one of the first churches in Brussels made of reinforced concrete, was built next to the old one, which was demolished, once the project was completed, leaving a space where the Parvis Saint Jean-Baptiste/Sint-Jan-Baptistvoorplein was laid out.
+The Art Deco building, one of the first churches in Brussels made of reinforced concrete, was built next to the old one, which was demolished once the project was completed, leaving a space where the Parvis Saint Jean-Baptiste/Sint-Jan-Baptistvoorplein was laid out.

 The choice of reinforced concrete, rather than brick or stone, was motivated by financial reasons.
 At the end of the 1920s, the economic crisis made itself felt.
 The building is large in size but the construction costs were maintained at 5 million Belgian francs (for an initial estimate of 9 million).
 Even the window frames or claustra (604 of them) are made of precast concrete.
 These modern techniques allowed the construction of the building in record time of fifteen months.
 The plans were signed on 20 August 1930, the first stone was laid by Cardinal Jozef-Ernest van Roey on 11 May 1931, and the church was inaugurated in 1932.

 Description

 Exterior

 The current building is resolutely Art Deco.
 It can accommodate thousands of parishioners.
 Outside, the concrete structure is partly covered with Brauvilliers stone.
-Above the central portal is a bas-relief by the sculptor Albert Aebly (1897–1971) illustrating the baptism of Christ by Saint John the Baptist.
-The facade window is in the shape of an enormous Latin cross of glass.
-The steeple, octagonal, tall, slender, and having at its top a modernist clock, flanks the left side of the facade.
+Above the central portal is a bas-relief by the sculptor Albert Aebly illustrating the baptism of Christ by Saint John the Baptist.
+The façade window is in the shape of an enormous Latin cross of glass.
+The steeple, octagonal, tall, slender, and having at its top a modernist clock, flanks the left side of the façade.
 It is accessible to the public via a staircase of 292 steps leading to a 68 m platform, from which one can have a panoramic view of Brussels.

 Interior

 The interior is bright and colourful.
 Space and volume are determined by columns that form slender parabolic arches towards the centre, creating a high-dimensional nave, and other rather symbolic ones towards the two aisles, whose space is barely separated from that of the nave.
 The six arches of the nave are 23 m high.
-The stained glass windows and the concrete-glass compositions are reminiscent of the Church of Notre-Dame du Raincy, in Paris.
-The non-figurative stained glass windows come from the Brussels studio of the glassmaker and decorator Frans David Crickx (1893–1979).
+The stained glass windows and the concrete-glass compositions are reminiscent of the Church of Notre-Dame du Raincy, near Paris.
+The non-figurative stained glass windows come from the Brussels studio of the glassmaker and decorator Frans David Crickx.

-Some interior elements were recovered from the old church, such as the choir stalls which date from the 17th century and an 18th-century statue of Saint John the Baptist attributed to Pieter-Jozef Verhaghen.
+Some interior elements were recovered from the old church, such as the choir stalls, which date from the 17th century, and an 18th-century statue of Saint John the Baptist attributed to Pieter-Jozef Verhaghen.